glentner/python-102/docs/source/tutorial/commandline.rst

 * The usage statement begins with the word "usage", ``usage: program ...``.
 * The usage statement is listed on a single line if possible, with a one sentence description.
 * Options are wrapped in square brackets, e.g., ``[-abc]`` or ``[-o PATH]``.
-* Positional arguments are named with either angle brackets or in all capitol letters, e.g., ``<file>`` or ``FILE``.
+* Positional arguments are named with either angle brackets or in all capital letters, e.g., ``<file>`` or ``FILE``.
 * The help text includes the usage statement at the top.
 * Positional arguments are listed before optional arguments.